-- 1. Explosion hazard

-- 2. No fire, open flame, or smoking.

-- 3. Caustic liquid/chemical burn hazard

-- 4. Wear eye protection

-- 5. Read the Operator's Manual.

-- Keep bystanders a safe distance from the battery. - Wear eye protection; explosive gases can cause blindness and other injuries - 8.
+- 6. Keep bystanders a safe distance from the battery. - 2.
+No fire, open flame, or 7.
+Wear eye protection; - 3.
+Caustic liquid/chemical burn hazard - Wear eye protection 4. - 5.
+Read the Operator's Manual. - explosive gases can cause blindness and other injuries - 8.
 Battery acid can cause blindness or severe burns. - 9.
 Flush eyes immediately with water and get medical help fast. - 10.
 Contains lead; do not discard.